Open Studio Day – you’re invited!

 Louise Mccutcheon

 Louise has been practicing and studying yoga for over 15 years.
 Immersing herself in Anusara yoga, then qualifying as a Vinyasa Flow teacher in 2016.
+She is a soulful vinyasa yoga teacher who seamlessly weaves ancient myths, sacred mudras, and empowering mantras into her transformative classes.
+With a heart steeped in wisdom, she draws upon the rich tapestry of yogic traditions to create a unique and enchanting experience on the mat.

-She combines Myth, Mantra & Mudra with a carefully considered selection of poses in a graceful Vinyasa flow.
+She skillfully combines Myth, Mantra & Mudra with a carefully considered selection of poses in a graceful Vinyasa flow.
 The way she sets the scene with stories and music invites you on a gentle journey with your practice that will leave you feeling inspired.
 Her calming voice, clear instructions and focus on breathing techniques help her students to quieten their minds and listen to their inner truth.

 Louise teaches at Lime House on Tuesdays: